Capacity Building Program

 Dr. Alfred Latigo lectures on Africa's social & economic development to students at the Universities of Benin and Parakou, West Africa, 2012 on the invitation of Prof. Jules Dégila, Professor of Telecommunications Engineering, University of Benin and a member of GIDE Advisory Council.

-2. The Malabo Declaration of Heads of State and Government of the African Union (June 24-27, 2014) in Equatorial Guinea on “Transforming Africa’s Agriculture for Shared Prosperity and Improved Livelihoods through Harnessing Opportunities for Inclusive Growth and Sustainable Development" endorsed the commitment of African countries to "evidence-based planning, policy, efficiency, dialogue, review and accountability" and "Strengthening national and regional capacities for knowledge generation and management that support evidence-based planning, implementation, monitoring and evaluation".
+2. The Malabo Declaration of Heads of State and Government of the African Union (June 24-27, 2014) in Equatorial Guinea on “Transforming Africa’s Agriculture for Shared Prosperity and Improved Livelihoods through Harnessing Opportunities for Inclusive Growth and Sustainable Development" endorsed the commitment of African countries to "evidence-based planning, policy, efficiency, dialogue, review and accountability" and "Strengthening national and regional capacities for knowledge generation and management that support evidence-based planning, implementation, monitoring, and evaluation"

 Objective of GIDE’s Capacity Building Program

-Course Faculty: Dr. Alfred Latigo, Prof. Raphael O. Olaniyan and Prof. Francis Ejobi
+Course Faculty: Dr. Alfred Latigo, Prof. Raphael O. Olaniyan, and Prof. Francis Ejobi